If you decide to create a bird habitat as part

 in the basket.
 It's not easy to get the squirming bird's foot

 out.
-There's a very real fear that you'll amputate something
+There's a very real fear that you'll break or amputate something

 while trying.
 But you're not going to let a bird in a panic